2025 Storm Events in Mesa

 Roofing Permits in Mesa

-The City of Mesa requires permits for most roofing projects through its Development Services department.
-Understanding permit requirements before beginning work helps avoid costly delays and potential code violations.
+The City of Mesa requires permits for most roofing projects through its Development Services department located at 55 N. Center Street.
+Understanding permit requirements before beginning work helps avoid costly delays and ensures code compliance.

-The permit process involves submitting an application through Mesa's DIMES online portal or in person at 55 N. Center Street.
-Processing typically takes 1-5 business days for residential roofing projects.
+The permit process involves submitting an application through Mesa's DIMES online portal or in person at the Development Services office.
+Standard residential roofing permits typically process within 1-5 business days.
 Mesa enforces specific requirements for wind uplift resistance due to monsoon conditions and fire ratings addressing Arizona wildfire concerns.
-The 2024 International Codes take effect January 8, 2026, potentially affecting requirements for projects planned beyond that date.

 Choosing a roofing contractor in Mesa